ZenithDang/analytics_wiki/Academic Theory/Statistics & Mathematics/Hypothesis Testing/Statistical Tests/Fishers Test.md

 ![](Attachments/Pasted%20image%2020240202002140.png)

-In this case the P-Value is very large indicating we cannot reject the $H_0$ at the 10% level.
+In this case the P-Value is large indicating we cannot reject the $H_0$ at the 10% level.
 Thus, there is strong statistical evidence indicating occupation and employment status are independent (i.e. not related).
 ## Assumptions/Requirements

 - Variables are categorical (i.e. take on a finite set of values)